sampsyo/cs6120/content/blog/2019-09-25-llvm-backend-for-bril.md

   }
 ```

 After verifying the correctness of the code generator, we also compare the performance of LLVM simulation and Bril Interpreter.
 The performance is measured with profiling tool in Linux and C++.
 We run the same program for 10 times and take the average runtime.
 For the test program with a regular for loop iteratively computing one multiply operation for 1 billion times, the LLVM interpreter run about 10 times faster than Bril interpreter.
 The average runtime is 0.47 seconds and 0.05 seconds for Bril and LLVM interpreter respectively.
+The LLVM execution engine achieves approximately 1000x speedup over the Bril interpreter without optimizing the loop inside.
+We can expect higher speedup if the loop is optimized away.